This independent group oversees the Public Weather Service from a customer point of view.

-The Met Office is a government Trading Fund Agency owned by the Department for Business Innovation & Skills.
+The Met Office is a government Trading Fund Agency owned by the Department for Business, Energy and Industrial Strategy (BEIS).
 It provides services to the public and the commercial sector.
-Its core role is its services to the Public to deliver the UK's Public Weather Service (PWS).
+Its core role is its services to the Public in the form of the UK's Public Weather Service (PWS).

 The Public Weather Service (PWS) provides a coherent range of weather information and weather-related warnings that enable the UK public and professional bodies to make informed decisions in their day-to-day activities, to optimise or mitigate against the impact of the weather, and to contribute to the protection of life, property and basic infrastructure.
 The PWS also provides research, and forecast and observational data which are essential inputs to a wide range of Met Office services.

 International Commitments (IC) fulfil Met Office commitments acting on behalf of the UK Government on designated international bodies in support of UK Government aims, maximising the value for money benefits of membership to the nation and ensuring the necessary data and infrastructure provision required by the PWS.

 Last updated: 30 September 2016